 Internet Filtering and Monitoring

 We strongly recommend that every family in our school community purchase and use an internet filtering and monitoring service.
-Our surveys and service comparisons conclude the Router Limits is an excellent service.
+Our surveys and service comparisons conclude that Bark Home is an excellent service.

 To prevent distractions, we request that parents block notifications and access to all social media platforms during their student’s live classes.
 In addition, we request that students leave personal cell phones in a different room during their live classes.